crcn/tandem-old/packages/tandem-app/README.md

 - [ ] persistence
   - [ ] persist css changes in css inspector

+- [ ] UX
+  - [ ] `computed` property locks dynamic styles.
+Should also have a special UI associated with them that links to the source code.

 - [ ] Components pane
   - [ ] add new new component